The Club is guided by two major federations.

 Since its formation 129 years ago, GFWC has grown internationally to nearly 3,000 clubs, and its commitment to serving as a force for good has been felt in communities across the United States and around the world.

-Marian St. Clair, President-Elect
+Marion St. Clair, President

-Deb Strahanoski, First Vice President
+Deb Strahanoski, President-Elect

-Suellen Brazil, Second Vice President
+Suellen Brazil, First Vice President

 1734 N Street NW